Contemporary Residential Architecture in Edinburgh

 Ready to talk about your project?

 Whether you’re planning a house extension, a home renovation or a new-build project, I’d be happy to hear about your ideas.
-The first conversation is free — we’ll look at your goals, budget and the next practical steps to move your project forward.If you’d like to understand my approach as an architect, you can start with the About page, explore Projects to see the type of residential work I specialise in, and review the Services I provide — from early design to full project delivery.For practical questions about timelines, planning permission, fees or working with an architect, the FAQ section offers clear guidance.You can schedule a 30-minute online consultation or simply leave a few details below.
+The first conversation is free — we’ll look at your goals, budget and the next practical steps to move your project forward.If you’d like to understand my approach as an architect, you can start with the About page, explore Projects to see the type of residential work I specialise in, and review the Services I provide — from early design to full project delivery.For practical questions about timelines, planning permission, fees or working with an architect, the FAQ and blog section offer clear guidance.You can schedule a 30-minute online consultation or simply leave a few details below.
 I’ll respond personally within 48 hours.Let’s turn your plans into a home that’s well-designed, practical and built to last.

 Privacy policy